Home » Cocktails » Moscow Mules » Whiskey Mule

 If you like trying out different Moscow Mule variations, you’ll love this easy drink idea.

-A whiskey mule on a table in a copper mug next to a bottle of whiskey and ginger beer.
+Copper mug holding a whiskey mule topped with mint on a table next to whiskey and ginger beer.

 Add whiskey to classic Moscow Mule ingredients and the results are delicious.